andrewgiessel/pydata_bos_2013_intro_to_numpy/README.md

 After cloning this repo, you should be able to run this notebook by starting the IPython notebook server in the repo directory with the following command:  `ipython notebook --pylab inline`

-You can view the main notebook [here](http://nbviewer.ipython.org/urls/raw.github.com/andrewgiessel/pydata_bos_2013_intro_to_numpy/master/Introduction%2520To%2520NumPy.ipynb).
+You can view a static version of the main notebook [here](http://nbviewer.ipython.org/urls/raw.github.com/andrewgiessel/pydata_bos_2013_intro_to_numpy/master/Introduction%2520To%2520NumPy.ipynb).

+You can run and edit the notebook using just your web browser using Wakari [here](https://www.wakari.io/nb/urls/raw.github.com/andrewgiessel/pydata_bos_2013_intro_to_numpy/master/Introduction%2520To%2520NumPy.ipynb).

 Requirements
 ------------